npm/arborist/notes/ideal-tree.md

 ## to PLACE a dep in the tree to satisfy an edge for a node:

+Starting from the original thing depending on the dep, walk up the tree checking each spot until we find the shallowest spot in the tree where the dependency can go without causing conflicts.

 1. If edge is valid, and dep name is not on the update list, do not place
 2. If the node is not a top node, and the dep is a peer dep, then the starting TARGET is node.parent, otherwise it's node